Updated: October 8, 2023

-Hay: it’s the nutritional foundation of herbivore health and a topic every new rabbit or guinea pig owner should be thinking about.
+Hay: it’s the nutritional foundation of herbivore health and a topic every new rabbit or guinea pig pet parent should be thinking about.
 As obligate herbivores in the wild, rabbits and guinea pigs naturally eat many types of different plant materials each day.
-As these small animals have made the transition “from wild to child,” it’s important for us as pet parents to remember the importance of the ideas of variety and diversity when it comes time to offer hay to our bunnies and piggies.
+As these small animals have made the transition “from wild to child,” it’s important for us as pet parents to remember the importance of variety and diversity when it comes time to offer hay to our bunnies and piggies.

 The short answer is that you really can’t put too much hay in a rabbit or guinea pig’s habitat.
+It’s not really possible for rabbits to eat too much hay, nor is it possible for guinea pigs to eat too much hay.
 The more hay they have available, the greater their opportunity to constantly forage and graze, which is extremely important not just for their physical health, but for their mental stimulation as well.
 At the end of the day, the more hay you can reasonably offer your pet, the better.

 Hay is essential to your rabbit or guinea pig’s diet for many reasons, several of which we’ve just discussed.
-But, two of the most important functions of hay to keep in mind when it comes to your pet’s health are dental and gastrointestinal health.
+Here are the three most important functions of hay to keep in mind when it comes to your pet’s health are dental and gastrointestinal health.

 1. Healthy Dentition

 Did you know that rabbits’ and guinea pigs’ teeth never stop growing?
-Hay provides natural mechanical wear and tear that keeps their teeth worn to healthy levels, preventing dental disease.
+An unlimited amount of hay provides natural mechanical wear and tear that keeps their teeth worn to healthy levels, preventing dental disease.

 2. GI Health

-One of the most important functions of hay is that it’s responsible for keeping the GI system moving.
+One of the most important functions of hay for guinea pigs and rabbits is that it’s responsible for keeping the GI system moving.
 This process is called peristalsis.
-Fiber (particularly the insoluble components) are what keep the GI tract moving at all times.
+Fiber (particularly the insoluble components) is what keeps the GI tract moving at all times.
 A happy, healthy rabbit or guinea pig is one that is consuming large amounts of hay and pooping out fiber regularly.

 What About Alfalfa?